Colorado's 19th Senate district

 Colorado's 19th Senate district is one of 35 districts in the Colorado Senate.
-It has been represented by Democrat Rachel Zenzinger since 2017, following her defeat of incumbent Republican Laura Woods.
+It has been represented by Democrat Lindsey Daugherty since 2025.

 Geography

 District 19 is based in Denver's northwestern suburbs in Jefferson County, covering most of Arvada and parts of Westminster.

 The district is located entirely within Colorado's 7th congressional district, and overlaps with the 24th, 27th, and 29th districts of the Colorado House of Representatives.

 Recent election results

 Colorado state senators are elected to staggered four-year terms; under normal circumstances, the 19th district holds elections in presidential years.